 Step 2: Is Mr Market offering that business at a great price?

 Great price here infers low price.
 After determining the ROCE, Joel recommends another parameter – Earning yield (reverse of well known and widely used parameter – P/E ratio).
-However, here, earnings are taken as EBIT (not net profits or earning per share) and the price is taken as Enterprise Value (EV) – Market Price of Equity + Debt (not market capitalization or price per share).
+However, here, earnings are taken as EBIT (not net profits or earning per share) and the price is taken as Enterprise Value (EV) – Market Price of Equity + Debt.

 The thought behind using EV is important because when you purchase shares of a business, equity is not a sufficient determinant parameter.
 You need to assume debt in the business.
 Hence, the true price of the business is EV and not just equity market value (market capitalization).